Skip to main content

 The download will start automatically:

-• After you have completed the additional steps below, save this JSON file and upload it into your asset collection form (or send directly to ott@uscreen.tv)
+• After you have completed the additional steps below, save this JSON file and upload it into your asset collection form (or send directly to your App Launch Specialist if you have already been assigned one)

 Enable Firebase Management and Cloud Resource APIs for push notifications